battenworks/go-common/console/README.md

 # console
-A Go package for reading data from, and writing data to, the console.
+A Go package for writing strings to the console.